 Forest bathing is essentially a form of nature therapy, in which one uses the natural world to receive therapeutic benefits.
 The Japanese call this practice “shinrin-yoku.”
 Shinrin in Japanese means “forest,” and yoku means “bath.”
 So together shinrin-yoku means bathing in the forest atmosphere, or taking in the forest through the senses.

 Instead of running or hiking through the forest, this exercise forces you to slow down, way down.
 Forest bathing involves walking very slowly and taking breaks to fully embrace your surroundings.
 For many of us, slowing down and practicing mindfulness is a quite challenging but is often just what we need to do.

 Proven Health Benefits

-Studies have shown that forest bathing is beneficial for both physical and mental well-being.
+Studies have shown that forest bathing is beneficial for both physical and mental well-being for kids and adults alike.
 The Japanese swear by this practice to aid in a multitude of mental, physical and emotional health issues.

 Some of the many amazing proven health benefits of forest bathing: